A Hands-On Approach

 Independent Study in Neuroscience

 Students majoring in neuroscience are strongly encouraged to participate in research by taking courses in independent study as part of their elective credits for the major.
 Independent study opportunities will be offered in many of the laboratories of the more than 130 neuroscience faculty members in the various participating colleges and schools.
-The Assistant Director and Program Director will work with students to identify these independent study opportunities.
+The Neuroscience Coordinator and Program Director will work with students to identify these independent study opportunities.
 More detailed information is available under research.

 Graduating with Distinction in Neuroscience